 While posthumous nominations would not be accepted, nominees who are not awarded with the Yidan Prize could be nominated again in the future.
 Directors, Judging Committee members and Advisory Committee members of the Yidan Prize are not eligible to make nominations or be nominated.
 In addition, nominators and supporters should not be family members of the nominee(s) or anyone who would possibly lead to a perceived, potential or actual conflict of interest.

-Nominations must be submitted online at https://nomination.yidanprize.org/ by the said deadline.
+Nominations for year 2020 must be submitted online at https://nomination.yidanprize.org/ on or before 31 March 2020 23:59(UTC+8 HKT).
 A valid nomination shall be considered only for the particular year of nomination.

 Given on an annual basis, Yidan Prize reaches out to the world to recognize and support individuals for their most forward looking innovation that creates sustainable impacts on education system of today and tomorrow.
 Each nomination will be reviewed according to a set of rigorous criteria in order to identify the very best individuals.